Updated May 2013

 Bacteria that cause pneumonia are commonly found in the nose and throat.
 In HIV+ people with weakened immune systems, especially HIV+ women, the bacteria can multiply and work their way into the lungs, causing pneumonia.
 The most common bacteria to cause pneumonia in the US are Streptococcus pneumoniae (pneumococcus).

 - Onset usually quick (within days)

 - Cough that produces rust colored or greenish mucus

 - Bacterial pneumonias are almost always treatable with antibiotics

 - Pneumovax vaccine is recommended for all HIV+ people to reduce the risk of developing pneumococcal pneumonia.
-The vaccine may be repeated in 5 to 7 years.
+The vaccine may be repeated in five to seven years.

 - Onset usually gradual; days to weeks